 Catch a Falling Star

-— Sample Chapters
+—

 Chapter 1.
 Robot Walk

-Talia debated whether to blast it to smithereens or take the time to reprogram it, when a human scream pierced the air.
-Moonbeam came charging toward her, repeatedly howling over his shoulder at his pursuer, “I’m not the young master!
+Moonbeam came charging toward her, howling over his shoulder at his pursuer, “I’m not the young master!
 I’m not the young master!”

 At this point, Moonbeam stepped onto the freshly cleaned section of the floor.

 Now, to best understand the subsequent events, it’s important to recognize that this particular service robot had been experimenting with improved cleaning agents during its time in Fenclave.
-Its latest experiment involved an agent known as Compound 201, which it had found in the rocket repair bay.
+The latest experiment involved an agent known as Compound 201, which it had found in the rocket repair bay.

 The robot made notes on the efficiency of Compound 201.